k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 ### Delete LUI Command

-The **DELETE INSTANCE** command deletes an LUI or multiple LUIs from Fabric.
+- The **DELETE INSTANCE** command deletes an LUI or multiple LUIs from Fabric.

-Unlike the GET command, several LUI from the same LU can be deleted using one DELETE command.
+- Unlike the GET command, several LUI from the same LU can be deleted using one DELETE command.
+- The consistency level of delete instance is set in the LU_INSTANCE_DELETE parameter of the [config.ini file](/articles/02_fabric_architecture/05_fabric_main_configuration_files.md#configini).
+The default value is LOCAL_QUOROM.

-The following table lists the  DELETE commands:
+- The following table lists the  DELETE commands:

 <table width="900pxl">
 <tbody>